 Traveling has picked up immensely in the past few decades.
 With that, electronics have also seen a similar if not a cut above rise simultaneously.
 We all carry our mobile phones and other portable electronic accessories every time we go out of town.
 And in this article, we will answer your question – Are Power Banks allowed on Flights?

 While there is no doubt in saying that these gadgets provide great assistance in uplifting our travel experience, there comes a time when their battery dies.
 Adding to that, more often than not, you will found yourself unable to access a charging point to recharge your device.
-This is why you need to get a good quality power bank.
+This is why you need to get only the best power bank in India!

 What Is A Power Bank?

 A power bank is a portable charging device that can charge your electronic items such as mobile phones, Bluetooth headset, etc. For doing so, it uses USB technology wherein the data cable's end connected to the power bank is standard USB while the one connected to your electronic item is the one that it uses for charging.
 It is quite convenient to use a power bank since most brands (like Ambrane and others) provide a USB to chargeable type data cable with the product itself.

 Similar to your chargeable devices, a power bank also has a battery capacity that is defined using milliamp Hour (mAh).
 The higher the mAH of your power bank, the longer it can last on a single charge.

 Are Power Banks Allowed On Flights?

 Well, the short answer to this is, yes.
 According to the Civil Aviation Administration in China, flying passengers can carry power banks for personal use on any given flight.
 But there's a catch.
 They must follow the following rules: